tra-versed/Cyclistic-Bikeshare-Analysis/README.md

  * On average, casual riders used the bikes for longer durations than members.
  * Casual riders predominantly used the bikes for leisure purposes (trips concentrated in weekends and late afternoon/evening times), a completely different priority from members using the bikes for commuting.

-Rephrasing that last statement, the Cyclistic membership program appears to be work best for commuters.
-Purchasing an annual pass for repeated trips resonates with the demands of commuters, while people using the bikes in their free time would only need to purchase the one-time (or day-use) pass.
+In other words, the Cyclistic membership program appears to work best for commuters.
+Purchasing an annual pass for repeated trips resonates with the demands of commuters, while people using the bikes in their free time would only need to purchase the one-time or day-use pass.

-**Here are some suggested actions for reaching out to non-member riders:**
+**Suggested actions for reaching out to non-member riders:**
- * Advertising campaign for annual passes targetting casual riders starting in April or May and extending for several months into summer, anticipating the surge in casual rider trips.
- * Offer two-day weekend passes, and/or offer a month-use passes - once again anticipating the casual rider summer surge. *However, since this option does not address converting annual subscribers...*
+ * Offer two-day weekend passes, and/or offer month-use passes - catering to riders free during weekends and vacation time. *However, since this option does not address converting annual subscribers...*
  * Annual passes have reduced fare rates on weekends (or more free ride time before the fare starts), addressing an alternative purpose for subscribing.
 This could be a modification to the current annual pass, or be added as a seperate option for annual subscription.
+ * Advertising campaign for annual passes targeting casual riders, starting in April or May and extending for several months into summer - anticipating the surge of casual riders.
+Could be as simple as promotional signs at stations, or a small blurb printed on the bike encouraging subscribing.

 **Additionally, paths for further analysis could include:**
  * Research the conversion rate of casual riders to members.
 Are casual riders subscribing to the annual pass at a certain time of year?
  * Examine any differences in membership activity, accounting for repeat trips by the same individuals.
 Could repeat riders be weighing the member data?
-How many members use the bikes for leisure in the way that casual riders do?
+How many members use the bikes in the same manner as casual riders?